Nikon D5 vs Pentax K-1

 - More affordable: Was introduced into a lower priced category (72 percent cheaper at launch).

-If the count of relative strengths (bullet points above) is taken as a measure, the K-1 emerges as the winner of the match-up (12 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the K-1 is the clear winner of the contest (13 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5 and the Pentax K-1 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.